 Who Needs to Take Extra Care

 Older adults often have weaker hearts and blood vessels, so sudden temperature swings are harder to handle.
 If you’re living with diabetes, kidney problems, or lung conditions, the risks also climb higher.
 If you work outdoors, or if you’re into sports or training under the sun, your body’s already producing extra heat.
-Always remember that without enough water and regular breaks, things can go downhill quickly.
+Staying aware of risks of high temperatures for older adults’ hearts can help prevent serious issues.

 Why Climate Change Brings Bigger Risks